crsvt/sensi-stream/README.md

-# sensi-stream
+# Sensi-Stream

 [![MIT License](https://img.shields.io/badge/License-MIT-green.svg)](LICENSE.md)

-A modern, cross-platform Node.js tool for streaming real-time options chain data from Sensibull.
+A modern, cross-platform Node.js tool for streaming real-time options chain data from Sensibull and visualizing it in a powerful, live-updating web dashboard.

-This project provides a stable and efficient command-line interface to connect to Sensibull's undocumented WebSocket API.
-It decodes the complex binary data stream in real-time and saves the options chain information as structured, human-readable JSON files, enabling developers and traders to build custom analysis tools and trading algorithms.
+This project provides a stable and efficient command-line tool that connects to Sensibull's undocumented WebSocket API, decodes the complex binary data stream in real-time, and presents it in a feature-rich web interface.
+The dashboard automatically analyzes key metrics to generate market sentiment signals, helping traders make more informed decisions.

 ---

 ### Key Features

--   **Real-time Data**: Captures live options chain data, including prices, greeks, and OI.
+-   **Real-time Web Dashboard**: No more reading JSON files!
+The tool automatically opens a dashboard in your browser to visualize key metrics (Future Price, ATM Strike, PCR, IV) in a clean, grid-based layout.
+-   **Automated Sentiment Analysis**: The dashboard analyzes the Put-Call Ratio (PCR) in real-time to generate a clear market sentiment signal (Bullish, Bearish, or Neutral), suggesting whether to focus on CALLs or PUTs.
+-   **Live & On-Demand Data**: The dashboard updates in real-time during market hours.
+When the market is closed, it serves the last available data, allowing for analysis anytime.
+-   **Cross-Platform & Auto-Open**: Built to run flawlessly on Windows, macOS, and Linux.
+It automatically launches the dashboard upon starting.
--   **Flexible Configuration**: Easily configure instruments and expiry types via a simple `config.js` file—no more hardcoding.
+-   **Flexible Configuration**: Easily configure instruments (NIFTY, BANKNIFTY) and expiry types (weekly, monthly) via a simple `config.js` file.
--   **Cross-Platform**: Built to run flawlessly on Windows, macOS, and Linux.
--   **Modern & Maintainable**: A complete refactor with a clean, modular architecture for easy extension.
--   **Efficient & Reliable**: Uses the battle-tested `pako` library for fast zlib decompression.
+-   **Efficient & Reliable**: Uses the battle-tested `pako` library for fast zlib decompression and includes robust auto-reconnect logic for the WebSocket connection.
--   **File-based Output**: Saves data in a simple, accessible JSON format in the `/data` directory.
--   **Lightweight**: Minimal dependencies, focused on performance and stability.

 ### Acknowledgements